 - An organization chart was provided to the PMOC by SFMTA on March 13, 2015, along with an announcement of changes in three senior management positions on the CSP project team.
 Albert Hoe will assume the role of Deputy Program Director Project Services, which supervises Contract Administration, Document Control, Project Controls (scheduling and cost), Financial Management, and Configuration Management and Risk Management.
 Eric Stassevitch will assume the role of Program Manager-Project Delivery in an acting status.
 This position supervises the Resident Engineering functions for all active construction.
 Rich Redmond, the former Program Manager-Project Construction, has left the project.
-Alex Clifford, the Construction Manager for the tunnel contract and the Third Party Coordination manager, will take on the role of CM Support, which appears to be a support role for the Program Manager-Project Delivery.
+Alex Clifford, the Construction Manager for the tunnel contract and the Third Party Coordination Manager, will take on the role of CM Support, which appears to be a support role for the Program Manager-Project Delivery.
 The changes reflect significant changes in the functional roles of Messrs.
 Hoe and Stassevitch.
 The PMOC will be monitoring the effectiveness of the transition of the Project Controls functions, since Mr. Stassevitch was very actively involved in the oversight of the scheduling and cost control functions for the project.
-The PMOC noted that the Station Contract Progress Meeting held March 31 was more effective under Mr. Stassevitch's leadership than previous meetings attended by the PMOC. - The latest project organization chart indicates an open position for Senior Construction Support (Change Order) Dispute Resolution Claims.
+The PMOC noted that the Station Contract Progress Meetings attended by the PMOC have been more effective under Mr. Stassevitch's leadership than earlier meetings attended by the PMOC. - The latest project organization chart indicates an open position for Senior Construction Support (Change Order) Dispute Resolution Claims.
 SFMTA stated that the stations contractor has yet to officially file any claims, although the contractor frequently raises concerns regarding schedule and cost impacts to its work.
-In the opinion of the PMOC, SFMTA could benefit from the support of the open position to establish complete and accurate project records that can be used in the event that the contractor follows through on claims against SFMTA.
+In the opinion of the PMOC, SFMTA could benefit from the support of the open position to establish complete and accurate project records that can be used in the event that the contractor follows through on claims against SFMTA. - The SFMTA's April 2015 staffing analysis shows that there continues to be a deficit of approximately 4 Full Time Equivalents (FTEs) in the Construction Management (CM) staff for the 1300 Contract (30 FTE planned and 25.7 FTE actual).
+The analysis also shows a deficit in design support for the 1300 Contract (12.4 FTE planned, 11.0 FTE actual).
+The CM staff level for the tunnel contract is shown at 2.0 FTE.
+The PMOC assumes that most or all of the CM staff members for the tunnel contract will be shifted to the stations contract.